Register to Vote Information

 City of Northville Residents

-• At least 18 years of age by Election Day
+• You must be 18 years of age or older by Election Day

-• Michigan driver’s license or state ID
+• Michigan driver’s license or State ID card

 • Current utility bill